turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 * **#the_repeaters**: A community of Turing students and alumni who have repeated or are currently repeating a module.

 ## Goal Tracking
-Watch [this video](https://www.youtube.com/watch?t=16&v=U4IU-y9-J8Q&feature=youtu.be) on creating SMART Goals.
-Then, add your name to [this Goals Document](https://docs.google.com/spreadsheets/d/14CnFCMSFyadbPoMP_ii0NnxQRoZnXKDT2JP-n56yZq8/edit?usp=sharing) and fill out your goal for Intermission.
+Add your name to [this Goals Document](https://docs.google.com/spreadsheets/d/14CnFCMSFyadbPoMP_ii0NnxQRoZnXKDT2JP-n56yZq8/edit?usp=sharing) and fill out your goal for Intermission.
 We will check in on these goals on the Monday of Week 1.

-## Repeater Fam Time
-Once a week, there is **Repeater Fam** time on the calendar.
-During this time, you will join a zoom call to connect with each other, reflect on the past week, and create goals for the current week.
-Instructors will not join any of these calls.
-During the calls, we ask that you fill out [this Goals Document](https://docs.google.com/spreadsheets/d/14CnFCMSFyadbPoMP_ii0NnxQRoZnXKDT2JP-n56yZq8/edit?usp=sharing) for the appropriate week.
+You will continue to add your weekly goals to that document every Monday throughout the inning.
+We'll set up a slackbot in #mod1_repeater_fam to remind you!

 ## Gear Ups and Professional Development
 All PD sessions are required for repeaters.
 Only the following Gear Up sessions are optional: